ATV/UTV Trails in Langlade County

 No person shall operate an ATV on any state-funded snowmobile trail when the temperature on the trail at a point four feet above the trail surface is 28° F. or higher.
 Chains and studded tires are prohibited on snowmobile trails.

-On county forest lands, ATV's are allowed on all forest roads and trails, including those with gates, if the gate is open for snowmobiling.
-This includes the area south of Jack Lake, Ackley Wildlife Area, and both hunter walking trails.
-No ATV's are allowed on any cross country ski trail or the Kettlebowl Ski Hill.
+ATVs are allowed on all forest roads and trails on county forest lands, including those with gates if the gate is open for snowmobiling.
+This includes the area south of Jack Lake, Ackley Wildlife Area, and both hunter-walking trails.
+No ATVs are allowed on cross-country ski trails or the Kettlebowl Ski Hill.